-The main question we get is what are the best tourist attractions in Melbourne that we don’t know about?
+Where are the best tourist attractions in Melbourne?
+That is the most asked question here.
+We love uncovering the attractions that no one talks about, but are magnificent to experience, however there are some you would have heard about that are must see locations.
 So we knew for sure we had to dig deep and not only experience the attractions right in front of your nose, but the ones that don’t get flashed around in advertisements because as you know we want to give you not only the places and activities local people love to do, but the ones you as a tourist would be interested in.

 This is because the attractions on offer in Melbourne are often kept a little secretive really (except as mentioned the traditional well-advertised ones which are great too).
 That is not by design though, more so because there are just too many to list.
 On this page you will find a fantastic list of attractions and our Hidden Gem selection.
 This is an ever-expanding page as well so be sure to head back later to see the additions, but you can also join the newsletter to be kept up to date and if you have a spot that is your favourite and don’t see it here let us know and we can help others have even more fun while in Melbourne.